Stephanie Howell

 Adhering to ethical AI practices is crucial when implementing AI for behavior support.
 Critical ethical considerations include data privacy, algorithmic bias, and maintaining the essential teacher-student relationship.

 Clear policies should address what data is collected, how long it's stored, who has access, and how it's secured against breaches.
-Transparency with families is essential—parents deserve to understand exactly what information is gathered and how it's used.
+Transparency with families is essential – parents deserve to understand exactly what information is gathered and how it's used.

 To prevent algorithmic bias, use diverse training datasets, conduct regular audits, maintain human oversight, and create clear appeal procedures for automated decisions.

-While AI provides valuable insights, we must guard against overreliance on technology.
+While AI provides valuable insights, we must guard against over-reliance on technology.
 The teacher-student relationship remains fundamental, and some situations, including emotionally charged conflicts and potentially unsafe situations, should always involve direct human intervention.

 Harnessing AI for effective classroom behavior management